Monday, December 5

 After all the lines are drawn they will make four dots on each line.
 This is the part you will need to model explicitly.
 Many will want to draw their dots super close together, or draw more than four.
 (I drew mine more as lines, instead of dots, so they would show up in the picture.
 I don't have the kids make them that big).

-In my example, I used silver Sharpie (which turned out looking pretty good).
+After all the dots are drawn, they will connect the dots.
+This part can be a little tricky.
+So you'll need to model it a couple of times before they do their own.
+I show them two different ways.
+One way is to draw straight lines to connect the dots.
+The other way is to draw swooped lines.
+I show them both and let them decide.
+Most know their own artistic (and spatial) abilities and choose appropriately :) In my example, I used silver Sharpie (which turned out looking pretty good).
 I usually have the kids draw with pencil.
 Then a parent volunteer or I go back and trace over the lines with silver glitter glue.
 They turn out so cute (even those children that don't follow your directions at all still end up drawing a spider web-- it looks more like a web you've just walked through instead of one a spider just built, but no the less it's still a web!)

 I'm planning to do this activity next week with my firsties.
 I'll post pictures after they make theirs.